Jejis06/TimeSort/README.md

 # Time sort in c++ 📝

 Reads values from a given array.
-For every element of value 'a' creates a async job and pauses it for 'a' seconds.
-Afterwards it assigns value to the array at index 'it'.
+For every element of arr reads and saves value 'time' creates a async job and pauses it for 'time' seconds.
+Afterwards it assigns value to the array at addres that 'it' points to.
 The time sorts our array

 ```c++
 #include <thread>